khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 ### Basic table

-The basic table is the default option for this component, however, additional functionality can be added to enhance the table for different use cases.
+The basic table is the default option for this component.
+However, additional functionality can be added to enhance the table for different use cases.

 ## Additional functionality